Imgur/imgurpython/README.md

 	http://i.imgur.com/EbeztS2.jpg
 	http://i.imgur.com/DuwnhKO.jpg
 	...
-	...

 #### With Specific Parameters
-In this example, return meme links on the fourth page (3) with section 'top' sorted by 'time', date range is 'week' and show_viral is set to False
+In this example, return links to items on the fourth page (3) with section 'top' sorted by 'time', date range is 'week' and show_viral is set to False

 ```python
 items = client.gallery(section='top', sort='time', page=3, window='week', show_viral=False)